 ACRL units whose members are active in a non-library organization are encouraged to designate one person as an official ACRL liaison to that organization.
 Such designation will ensure that others in ACRL will have the benefit of the outreach experience, position the unit to take advantage of training and outreach initiatives at the ACRL level, and make the unit’s designated liaison eligible for ACRL Liaison funding.
 The sponsoring units should employ a selection process that invites qualified applicants through established ACRL media and ensures all qualified candidates have an equal opportunity to apply.
 The ACRL External Liaisons Committee must approve the recruitment plan, and will assist in facilitating the recruitment if needed.

 The sponsoring unit will determine what qualifications should be required or preferred, what information should be submitted by the applicants, who will make up the application review committee, who will make the final appointment decision, and what will be the length of the appointment term.

-ACRL liaisons must be current members of ACRL.
-Additional criteria which ACRL units may choose to employ might include:
+ACRL liaisons must be current members of ACRL and ALA.
+Additional criteria, which ACRL units may choose to employ might include:

 - Content knowledge in area of focus of the target organization.